darkn3rd/oop-tut/js/dart/README.md

 ## Overview

 Dart is an open-source web programming language by Google developers Lars Bak and Kasper Lund.
 It was released in 2013.
 Dart is positioned as an alternative to JavaScript.
 Naturally, this has not been well received or supported, given that JavaScript is current the standard for web client programming.
+Microsoft attempted to do a similar strategy with VBScript in the late 1990s, but caused a lot of problems (fragmentation) and ultimately did not succeed with such a strategy.

 Unlike JavaScript, Dart language is a class-based OOP and so will be similar to C#, C++, Java and other class-based programming languages.
 This itself is also a point of contention, as class based OOP has widespread criticism, and with JavaScript taking a different approach through prototype-based OOP.

+Dart is now recently a standard with the ECMA-408 standard: http://ecma-international.org/publications/files/ECMA-ST/ECMA-408.pdf

 ### Discoveries